Invest in the best cross stitch accessories

 Cross stitch more in less time

+Finding ways to stitch faster and more comfortably will let you finish more cross stitch projects and advance your craft quickly.
 Investing in the right materials and equipment lets you place stitches more accurately for a neater look and cleaner finish.

 Discovering new products opens you up to new techniques too, giving you time to plan personalised presents for loved ones.
-You can treat yourself too, though!
+You can treat yourself, too, though!
 As they say: no time like the present.

 Give the gift of cross stitch

-Whether you are treating yourself or suggesting craft buys for others to get for you, check out Gathered’s best cross stitch gifts.
+Whether you are treating yourself or suggesting craft buys for others to get for you, check out the best cross stitch gifts.
 We’ve got ideas for every occasion, so you’re bound to find something you’ll love.